 - 1 tablespoon red cayenne chilli, thinly sliced

 - 1/2 inch ginger, julienned

 - Wash, rinse and soak the urad dal in 4 cups of cool water for 2 hours or 4 cups of hot water for 1 hour.

 - Place soaked dal along with the soaking water in the bowl of a slow cooker and cook on high for half an hour.

-- Prepare the tempering – heat olive oil in a large shallow frying pan.
-Sauté onion, ginger, bay leaves and cinnamon on medium for a couple of minutes until onion is caramelised.
+- Heat olive oil in a large shallow frying pan.
+Sauté onion, ginger, garlic, bay leaves and cinnamon on medium for a couple of minutes until onion is caramelised.